mhutch/MonoDevelop.MSBuildEditor/README.md

 * project kind completion
 * Include.Project filename completion should be relative to SDK, if any
 * support encoding all over
-* syntax highlighting for property functions, item functions, transforms and conditions
 * better highlighting colors - the default MD theme doesn't define many we can use, but other themes have more
 * trigger intellisense on |, indexed against | separated comparands
-* support property functions, item functions in new expression parser
 * validate property/items types passed to/from task parameters
 * add documentation for task parameters
 * fix some of the [FIXMEs](https://github.com/mhutch/MonoDevelop.MSBuildEditor/search?utf8=%E2%9C%93&q=fixme&type=)